Dasharo/docs/docs/common-coreboot-docs/clevo_post_install.md

 sudo update-initramfs -u
 ```

-Now reboot your computer to apply the changes.
+### Nvidia drivers

+> It is only necessary to follow this step if your device has Nvidia GPU

+For proper working of the sleep mode on Ubuntu 22.04, it is required to
+install additional Nvidia drivers.

+1. Install drivers by executing the following command in the terminal:

+    ```bash
+    sudo apt install nvidia-driver-515 nvidia-dkms-515
+    ```

+1. Reboot the device to apply changes by executing the following command in the
+    terminal:

+    ```bash
+    sudo reboot
+    ```

+## Windows 11

-## Installing updates and drivers (Windows 11)
+### Updates and drivers installation

 Several features on Windows 11 (i. e. suspending the device) may not work or
 work unexpectedly without installing all of the updates and drivers.

-To install all of them, log into system, connect the device to the mains
+To install all of them, log into the system, connect the device to the mains
 and Internet, then follow the steps below:

 1. Press the `Windows` button on the keypad.